 In the morning, we will use Q-Sort methodology, which involves a sorting and ranking exercise designed to elicit views with the aim of developing consensus views.
 Using the investigators' knowledge of the field and the results of the rapid review, we will produce a set of cards, each labelled with a different health issue identified in the rapid review, along with some blank cards to capture issues that may not have been identified but that are important to CLs.
 Participants will be asked to review the cards individually and consider where they would place each card on the large Q-SORT pyramidal grid, identifying more and less important topics.
 They are then asked to discuss their views in a small group and to agree on a single Q-SORT pyramid.
 During the lunch hour the research team will work with the peer researchers to produce a short presentation that captures the deliberations and priorities of each group.
 This will be presented in the afternoon session and differences explored.
-This approach was very effective in engaging CLs and professionals in an earlier project identifying the outcomes they considered important when evaluating interventions to address the consequences of maltreatment.73 In addition to identifying priority health and wellbeing concerns, we will use these consultations to identify the information and help they consider most important, the major impediments to seeking or accepting health and social care support, and the ways in which PAs could best support them.
+This approach was very effective in engaging CLs and professionals in an earlier project identifying the outcomes they considered important when evaluating interventions to address the consequences of maltreatment.
+In addition to identifying priority health and wellbeing concerns, we will use these consultations to identify the information and help they consider most important, the major impediments to seeking or accepting health and social care support, and the ways in which PAs could best support them.

 These findings will inform the training, including its aims, scope, content, the support materials required and those best placed to deliver the curriculum.
-We anticipate training delivered in two half days is achievable given pressure on staff, but will confirm in consultation with LA staff and managers.
+The online training will be modularized, enabling trainees to work through a core curriculum.
+The content, sequencing and length of time required for each module will be the focus of the workgroup convened to develop the training.
+Even as a modularized online programme, we anticipate the core training to comprise no more seven hours (equivalent to two half days) given pressure on staff, but will confirm in consultation with LA staff and managers.